ncatlab/nlab-content/pages/6/7/0/0/10076/content.md

-There is also a weaker notion, of __loop near ring__, where in the axioms above the group structure on $(R,+,0)$ is weakened to a [[loop (algebra)|loop]] algebraic structure (i.e. the associativity of addition is dropped).
+There is also a weaker notion, of __loop near ring__, where in the axioms above the group structure on $(R,+,0)$ is weakened to a [[loop (algebra)|loop]] algebraic structure (i.e. left and right additive inverses no longer coincide and the associativity of addition is dropped).

 ## Internalization